Preparing for Inclement Weather

 - Due to inclement weather schedule changes, there may be school days when transportation outside of Kent School District (KSD) is unavailable.
 Learn what "no out-of-district transportation" means in a schedule alert and which students it impacts.

 - If there is a change to our normal operating schedule, we will communicate with families and staff as soon as possible in a variety of ways:

 - Automated phone calls.
 Please update Skyward or provide your school with current telephone numbers to reach you in a timely manner and keep other emergency contacts up to date for emergency alerts.

 - Emails will be sent to all parents/guardians with an email address listed in Skyward.

 - Mobile app alerts.
-Would you please download the free Kent School District mobile app and enable push notifications in your preferred language?
+Please download the free Kent School District mobile app and enable push notifications in your preferred language.

 - FlashAlert announcements.
 Subscribe to receive notifications.